lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

 1. [Translate messages with Watson](#step-6---translate-messages-with-watson)

-# Step 1 - Start the Simulate device
+# Step 1 - Start the Simulated device

 We will use a simulator of a temperature sensor.
 This sensor also simulates Humidity and Object Temperature.<br />
 This way, we don't require an actual hardware device to test our application.